 Rule #2: Look for a “Pasture Raised” Turkey

-While a “vegetarian-fed turkey” will not be fed other ground up animal parts (a good thing!), it is still a very misleading marketing gimmick to advertise a Thanksgiving turkey as being fed a vegetarian diet.
+While a “vegetarian-fed turkey” will not be fed other ground up animal parts, it is still a very misleading marketing gimmick to advertise a Thanksgiving turkey as being fed a vegetarian diet.

 And of course a vegetarian turkey will be lacking the rich, deep and full-bodied flavor you would otherwise get from a turkey raised the way nature intended, on pasture.

-Rule #4: Know that “Organic” Is Not Necessarily the Best
+Rule #4: “Organic” Is Not Necessarily the Best